David McDaniel

-David Edward McDaniel (16 June 1939 – 1 November 1977) was an American science fiction author, who also wrote spy fiction, including several novels based upon the television series The Man from U.N.C.L.E.
+David Edward McDaniel (16 June 1939 – 1 November 1977) was an American science fiction author, who also wrote spy fiction, including several novels based on the television series The Man from U.N.C.L.E.

 Biography

-David McDaniel was born 16 June 1939, in Toledo, Ohio.
-He studied cinematography at San Diego State University, then moved to Los Angeles.
-While living in Los Angeles he joined science fiction fandom, using the pseudonym Ted Johnstone.
+David McDaniel was born on 16 June 1939, in Toledo, Ohio.
+He studied cinematography at San Diego State University and then moved to Los Angeles.
+While living in Los Angeles, he joined science fiction fandom, where he used the pseudonym Ted Johnstone.
 This makes him one of the few authors to write under his real name but conduct his social life under a pseudonym.
-He was also known by the nickname "Tedron", the name of his character in a Shared universe fantasy called Coventry.
+He was also known by the nickname "Tedron", the name of his character in a shared universe fantasy called Coventry.

 David McDaniel died sometime in the early morning of 1 November 1977 while alone at his home.
-At the time of his death he was contracted to fly to Baton Rouge, Louisiana for freelance work as a cameraman.
+At the time of his death he was contracted to fly to Baton Rouge, Louisiana, for freelance work as a cameraman.

 Professional career

 McDaniel sold two stories while still an undergraduate.
 Pulp writer Noel Loomis was teaching a course on writing at San Diego State, and offered an automatic "A" to any student who sold a story.
-McDaniel found a boy's magazine whose requirements he could meet, sent them two stories and they accepted both.
+McDaniel found a boy's magazine whose requirements he could meet, sent them two stories and they accepted both: